Amish Friendship Bread

 That’s how it gets the name “Friendship Bread“.
 You make a batch of delicious Amish bread then pass the starter along to the next one in line.

 I’ve been baking versions of this Friendship Bread for as long as I can remember.
-It very well may have been the first homemade bread I ever baked!
+It quite possibly may have been the first homemade bread I ever baked!

 Eaten fresh from the oven or toasted and slathered with butter, a slice of Friendship Bread tastes like love.